All-Quadrant Bounded Clipping GRPO: Closing the Unbounded Blind Spot for Stable and Generalizable Training: Method

 \subsection{The Four Quadrants of the $(r, \hat{A})$ Space}

 To better understand how GRPO's inherited clipping mechanism behaves, we classify all possible policy update scenarios along two orthogonal dimensions: (1) the sign of the estimated advantage ($\hat{A} \lessgtr 0$), indicating whether the token should be encouraged or discouraged; and (2) the direction of policy change, captured by the likelihood ratio $r \lessgtr 1$, which reflects whether the updated policy increases or decreases the probability of the token.
-These two binary distinctions partition the $(r, \hat{A})$ space into four quadrants.
-As we will demonstrate, GRPO's clipping, adopted from PPO, only provides protection in two of these quadrants (Q1 and Q3) while leaving the other two entirely unbounded.
+These two binary distinctions partition the $(r, \hat{A})$ space into four quadrants (Table~\ref{tab:four_quadrants}).
+As we will demonstrate, GRPO's clipping, adopted from PPO, only provides protection in two of these quadrants (Q1 and Q3); of the two unprotected quadrants, only Q4 is \emph{structurally unbounded}, while Q2 is unclipped but \emph{magnitude-bounded}.

-Q4 ($\hat{A} < 0$, $r > 1+\varepsilon$): In this quadrant, the unclipped update can aggressively suppress a token that should be encouraged, according to its true advantage $A^*$.
-Because the policy ratio $r$ is unbounded above, the update can drive the token's probability close to zero.
-This excessive suppression forces the lost probability mass to redistribute across the entire vocabulary, inadvertently amplifying many irrelevant or suboptimal alternatives \citep{gao2025softadaptivepolicyoptimization}.

-Q2 ($\hat{A} > 0$, $r < 1-\varepsilon$): This quadrant also represents a blind spot in GRPO's clipping mechanism, but its impact is bounded.
-Since $r \in (0, 1)$ in this case, the magnitude of the update is inherently limited, even if the direction is incorrect (e.g., discouraging a correct token).
-Consequently, while Q2 may introduce bias, it cannot lead to the wrong, unbounded updates observed in Q4.
+\textbf{Q4} ($\hat{A} < 0$, $r > 1$) is the critical case: with $r$ unbounded above, the update can drive a token that should be encouraged toward zero probability, redistributing its mass onto irrelevant alternatives~\citep{gao2025softadaptivepolicyoptimization}. \textbf{Q2} ($\hat{A} > 0$, $r < 1$) is also unclipped but bounded: since $r\in(0,1)$, $|r\hat{A}|\le|\hat{A}|$, so it may bias an update's direction without making it unbounded.